 Get up into your roof during the day and look for any large spots or unusual patterns of light.
 It’s normal for some light to make its way through (particularly if you have a tiled roof) so you want to look out for any areas where there’s more light coming through than usual or a section that doesn’t look like all the other patterns of light making their way through your roof.

 Tips for the hard-to-find leak

 Sometimes leaks are pesky things and they’re incredibly difficult to find.
 They don’t always leave evidence or traces where water comes through the roof so tracking them down (particularly if it’s a few days after it rains) can be somewhat tricky.
-If you’re having issues finding a leak in your roof but you’re sure there is one, it’s time to employ the help of friend or teenager that doesn’t mind heights and hoses.
+If you’re having issues finding a leak in your roof but you’re sure there is one, it’s time to employ the help of someone that doesn’t mind heights and hoses.

 If you start slow and soak the area on the roof directly above the leak, you may be able to see water coming in from the roof.
-If you can’t see water directly coming in from the area you suspect the leak may be, keep the water on for a good 15-20 minutes as leaks can sometimes take a while to show up.
+If you can’t see water directly coming in from the area you suspect the leak may be, keep the water on for a good 15-20 minutes as leaks can sometimes take a while to appear.